Work Smart Corporate Wellness Blog

 The Live Smart Resiliency Blog provides tips on helpful ways to cope with everyday life stressors.
 Discover more about these strategies by clicking the green Live Smart Resiliency Blog button.

 The second is this Work Smart Wellness Blog which addresses workplace challenges and strategies to promote a comprehensive workplace wellness program.

-This blog highlights articles from our Corporate eBrief, Path To Wellness that has been publishing employee wellness information since 2002.
+This Work Smart Corporate Wellness Blog highlights articles from our Corporate eBrief, Path To Wellness that has been publishing employee wellness information since 2002.
 It focuses on employee and corporate wellness strategies for the beginner to the seasoned professional.
 Our hope is that it will provide you with how-tos and update you on significant research and statistics that may assist you in your wellness initiatives.
 For specific wellness topics, use the search feature at the top of this website.

-To receive the full eBrief every month, click on the "Absolutely!" link at the bottom of this page.
+To receive the full eBrief every month, click Here or on the "Absolutely!" link at the bottom of this page.
 New subscribers will receive a free white paper on Wellness Programming: Developing Buy-In.

 We welcome your input, your questions and your best practices.
 Have a specific topic in mind?
 Use the search button to find posts that address specific stress or wellness issues.

 Women’s Health Work, finances and personal pressures take their toll on women’s health and well-being.
 One is four women reports being really stressed out.
 Not only are there work related pressures, but one study found that keeping the house clean and tidy (39 per cent) topped the list of self-imposed pressures for women.
 This was followed by spending quality time as a family (27 per cent) and completing DIY jobs (21 per cent).
 Focusing On Women’s Health Is Important As I get older, I am having to work harder and harder to stay healthy and fit.
 Like most men and women, balancing all of the roles and these challenging times, leaves very little for taking care of oneself, even though...Read More